dschenck/easytree/docs/contents/getting-started.rst

         }
     ]

-Writing deeply-nested trees is made easy with a context-manager:
+The context manager returns the node, such that writing deeply-nested trees is easy:

 .. code-block::